 My name is Mary Colmar, and I make deconstructed clothing.
 It is something I have always done.
 Making exactly what I want with what is lying around: tons of unwearable clothing.
 Sometimes when people do this it can look kind of ridiculous, but it also shows so much creativity.

 It is streetwear to the essence although it does not consist of traditional skatewear.
 My peeps wear it for working at play.
 It is always durable, functional with hidden pockets, and the like.
 Always cut to flatter all sexes.
-My fashions can be custom made pretty well.
+My fashions can be custom made pretty well, too.

 The story behind all this began as I worked in the fashion industry in NYC first as a designer, then a patternmaker/technical designer all while raising three kids.
 I bagged a job where I only worked four days a week about 36 hours which enabled me to create on my own and be around for my community and family.

 As a mom, I was pulled in lots of directions most of all to care for the family.
-The family grows and succeeds gratefully and now the studio is in my living room, ramped up from the garage but time to move into the massive warehouse where I will collect and sort clothing, follow tech packs for how to cut pieces and manufacture in Santa Ana, CA, L.A, and possibly Ethiopia, so far.
+The family grows and succeeds gratefully and the living room became my studio, ramped up from the garage but time to move into the massive warehouse where I will collect and sort clothing, follow tech packs for how to cut pieces and manufacture in Santa Ana, CA, L.A, and possibly Ethiopia, so far.

 The community I have created with my work revolves around art and social work.
-Music is fast becoming part of it as my families are an influence and part of the empire.
-As artists, filmmakers, and scientists I see my brand as a solution to keeping clothing out of the landfill with endless possibilities for products. #noclothesinthelandfill
+Music is fast becoming part of it as my customers are wearing my clothing to perform on stage.
+My family are an influence and part of the empire.
+As artists and scientists I see my brand as a solution to keeping clothing out of the landfill with endless possibilities for products. #noclothesinthelandfill

 Right now, we make t-shirt bags, hats, dresses, blouses, jackets, shirts, pants, skirts, and lots of vests of every stripe.
 Our mode of distribution is through the artisanal farmers market, Melrose, Claremont, Newport Beach, and at museum gift shops: The Da, L.A.
 Museum of Craft, Museum of Art and History.